-All units incorporate a built-in three stage battery charger for rapid and safe replenishment of batteries whenever shore or generator AC power is available.
+Both models incorporate a built-in three stage battery charger for rapid and safe replenishment of batteries whenever shore or generator AC power is available.

-All models feature numerous circuit and safety protections, such as thermally controlled cooling fans and ground fault protected duplex outlets, utilize automatic AC transfer relays and are housed in rugged, rust-resistant powder-coated aluminum cases suitable for permanent bulkhead or horizontal mounting.
+They also feature numerous circuit and safety protections, such as thermally controlled cooling fans and ground fault protected duplex outlets, utilizes an automatic AC transfer relay and is housed in a rugged, rust-resistant powder-coated aluminum case suitable for permanent bulkhead or horizontal mounting.
 An optional remote indicator and control panel (model ICR-2) is available, as well.

-In addition, your Inverter/Charger is UL listed (except "ICF" models which are CE marked) and warrantied for two full years, parts and labor.
+In addition, your Inverter/Charger is UL listed and warranted for two full years, parts and labor.
 Careful attention to these instructions should enable you to enjoy many years of trouble-free service.